-A master that issues DVM messages must also be able to receive DVM messages.
-The slave interface through which the master connects must have DVM messages enabled.
-2.11 Quality-of-Service (QoS)
+Note A master that issues DVM messages must also be able to receive DVM messages.
+The strength which the master connects must have DVM messages enabled. slave

-Quality of Service (QoS) provision in the CCI-400 is achieved using the following independent mechanisms:
+2.11 Quality of Service

+The CCI-400 supports QoS with the following independent mechanisms:

-- QoS value. - Regulation based on outstanding transactions on page 2-18.
+- QoS value. - Regulation based on outstanding transactions on page 2-19.